polydawn/repeatr/README.md

 Specifically, for making copy-on-write filesystems for isolating jobs, if you have AUFS available, repeatr will use it; if you don't, repeatr falls back to doing a (much slower) regular filesystem copy, and warn you that it's taking a slow route.
-How you install AUFS may very per system, but on ubuntu `apt-get install aufs-tools && modprobe aufs` should work.
+How you install AUFS may very per system, but on ubuntu `apt-get install aufs-tools` should work.